torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    off by disabling their indirect branch speculation when they are run (See :ref:`Documentation/userspace-api/spec_ctrl.rst <set_spec_ctrl>`).
    This prevents untrusted programs from polluting the branch target buffer.
-All programs running in SECCOMP sandboxes have indirect branch speculation restricted by default.
 This behavior can be changed via the kernel command line and sysfs control files.
 See :ref:`spectre_mitigation_control_command_line`.

 3. High security mode